What Does it Mean to Take Up Your Cross Daily?

 And who is the way?
 Jesus is.
 When Jesus says, “Follow me,” he’s saying the way to salvation is through him and his cross.

 I have been crucified with Christ and I no longer live, but Christ lives in me… (Gal 2:20a)

 The reason most Christians struggle to live the Christian life is they do not know they have died with Christ.
 Yet Paul says so again and again.

 When you were baptized or placed into Christ, you were baptized into his death (Rom 6:3).
-This is just about the single most important thing that ever happened to you, yet many Christians are unaware of it.
-Since they don’t know that they died, they are constantly trying to die.
+This may be the single most important thing that ever happened to you, yet many Christians are unaware of it.
+And since they don’t know that they died with Christ, they are constantly trying to die.

 “But if I died with Christ already, why does Jesus say we must take up our cross daily?”

 Note that the word daily is only found once in the three accounts of Jesus’ words.
 Jesus said, “If anyone would come after me, he must deny himself and…

 …take up his cross and follow me.
 (Matt 16:24)

 …take up his cross and follow me.
 (Mark 8:34)

 …take up his cross daily and follow me.
 (Luke 9:23)